aditya-satope/DNA-promoter-synthesis/README.md

 ## What I Learned

-Throughout this project, I gained valuable insights into several key areas:
+Throughout this research project, I gained valuable insights into several key areas:

 - **Data Mining:** Finding the appropriate organism and its dataset proved to be a challenging endeavor.
 It required extensive research and evaluation to identify the most suitable data source for our project.

 - **Research and Problem-Solving:** Dealing with a complex problem like promoter synthesis taught me the importance of breaking it down into smaller, manageable tasks.
 By addressing each problem one at a time, I learned how to systematically approach and overcome challenges.

 - **Utilizing GANs:** The use of Generative Adversarial Networks (GANs) introduced me to a powerful tool for generating synthetic data.
-Learning how to select the right number of layers in GAN architecture was crucial for optimizing the performance of our models.

 ## Data Selection